RobotEmperor/SDU-Math-Common/README.md

   * calculate_forward_kinematics(int joint_id, std::vector<double> theta)

   It returns transformation_matrix according to current joint value.
-This function is used to transfrom tool's values from tool's frame to base frame because tool's values that ur_rtde outputs are relative to tool's frame and force torque sensor values that ur_rtde offers are relative to base frame.
+This function is used to transform tool's values from the tool's frame to the base frame because tool's values that ur_rtde outputs are relative to the tool's frame and force-torque sensor's values that ur_rtde offers are relative to the base frame.

   * rotation_matix_x,y,z (double radian)